IBM-EPBL/IBM-Project-51362-1660978566/README.md

 # IBM-Project-51362-1660978566

-Project ID-University Admit Eligibility Predictor
+Project Name-University Admit Eligibility Predictor

 Project Motive:"To Have a Well Formed Technical Platform for Admission , This Helps in Managing the Overall Database of Any University."